Workers' Compensation Reporting / Procedures

 Wakefield, MA 01880

-Please note: All medical bills and prescription receipts related to your claim should be sent to Kristen Rushton at the above address.
+Please note: All medical bills and prescription receipts related to your claim should be sent to Lisa McGrath at the above address.
 Additionally, this information, along with your claim number when assigned, should be provided to any medical providers who treat you.

 Eligibility to receive Workers' Compensation indemnity will be determined once you have lost five consecutive days (including weekends).

 - If you are disabled fewer than twenty-one days:

 - Any payment due for the first five consecutive dayswill come from Boston College(applies to benefits-eligible employees only) for the first work related injury in a fiscal year(June 1 May 31) and will not be chargedto your accured sick leave.

 - For the second and subsequent incidents in the same fiscal year, any pay you recieve from Boston College for the first five days will be chargedto your accured sick leave.